oznogon/gattaibushido-public/rules/02_pilots.md

 If you don't want her participation in the story to end just yet, then your other choice is to work with Coach, and try to develop together an alternate outcome that is more suitable to both your goals as a player, and the story that everyone is working to create.

+## Pilots: Daisho

+(PLAYTEST NOTE: Currently in the Playbooks)

+A Daisho consists of a base Frame, which is then further modified by additional Qualities.
+The Frame sets the Daisho's core Tech, and Qualities allow you to then customize it further.
+Each Daisho can be customized with at most three Qualities, which cannot be swapped or removed.
+Since there is no hard limit on the number of Daisho your Pilot can possess, provided your Evolutions are plentiful then you can potentially build out quite an arsenal of them.

+**Notes and Limitations:**

+* Your Pilot's Daisho are hers and hers alone, and cannot be used by any other Pilot.
+* No two Pilots can begin play with the same starting Daisho frame.
+For Pilots added later during play, this is up to Coach's discretion.
+* A Daisho can have no more than three Quality techs, but you can build an unlimited number of Daisho provided bountiful access to Evolutions.
+* You cannot remove or swap Qualities once they are chosen and applied.
+* You can only ever carry and use a single Daisho, but you can change out your carried Daisho by returning to your Bunker.
+Only the Techs of your currently-carried Daisho are accessible.
+* Being a core evolution resource, your Daisho can never be permanently removed from your character.
+It may be temporarily removed or disabled during play as consequences of story, but will always return to your possession at the beginning of a new scenario, if not sooner.

+###### (SIDEBAR: Why Daisho?)

+> The name "*daisho*" is used here for a couple of reasons.
+First off, I needed a single memorable term to use that would clearly differentiate the importance of the Pilot's core focus weapon from that of common weaponry she can get from her Gear loadout (Gear is explained later, on p.XX).
+And it needed to fit the flow of the "core three" empowerments, alongside Chroma and Robo.
+Second, I liked the idea of including a noted reference to both the name of the game - Gattai-**bushido** - as well as the heavy samurai themes of its predecessor, *Motobushido*.
+Given that real-world daisho were seen as one of the most visible and spiritual marks of station for the samurai of old, the term fits both those needs quite nicely.
+>
+> What does the term mean for your own game settings?
+Well that's up to you.
+You can ignore the term entirely if you wish, but I think it's fun to come up with unique ways of incorporating it if possible.
+Perhaps your Pilots are indeed directly chosen from Space Samurai breeding, and they use the term as a hand-down from ages before.
+Or perhaps it's an acronym in your military structure - I suggest **Dynamic Armament Integration System for Human Overdrive!**

 ## Pilots: Final Form

 See "Pilots: Robos" on p.
 XX